preranah7/Wanderlust/README.md

 - All backend middlewares controlled by middleware.js file
 - To run in local environment
 - Clone the repository
-- Run command in terminal - nodemon app.js
+- Run command in terminal - node app.js
   Open browser and type http://localhost:4000/listings
-- Yet to add backend functionalities - geocoding(map for the new location created) and search filter for loacations.
+- Yet to add backend functionalities - search filter for locations and responsiveness for screen size of mobile.
-- Contributors are most welcomed.
-- Email - preranahippargi7105@gmail.com